How to Lower Calcium Hardness in a Pool

 Signs You Have High Calcium Hardness in Your Pool

-It's recommended that you test your pool water's calcium hardness at least once a month.
+The best practice is to test your pool water's calcium hardness at least once a month.
 Ideally, you will catch increases in hardness before your pool is damaged by hard water.
 The first sign of high calcium hardness is a cloudy appearance in your water.

 Preparing to Lower Calcium Hardness in Your Pool

 Start by giving your pool a thorough cleaning.
-This should include brushing your walls, vacuuming your pool, and backwashing the filter to clear it of any contaminants.
-A good cleaning can be as effective as other types of water purification because it addresses external factors that would affect even treated water.
+This should include brushing the walls, vacuuming your pool, and backwashing the filter to clear it of any contaminants.
+A good cleaning can be as effective as other types of water purification because it addresses external factors that affect even treated water.
 You should also make sure that your water's alkalinity and pH are in the correct ranges.
 A pool's pH should be between 7 and 7.6.
 Alkalinity should be between 80 ppm and 120 ppm.

-How to Lower Calcium Hardness in Pool
+How to Manage Calcium Hardness in a Pool

 A woman sanding the pool’s walls